Commit-Gated

 Execution

-Core Invariant No side effect may occur unless it is authorized from the current committed canonical state — and that authorization decision is recomputable from canonical history under explicit model assumptions.
+Core Invariant No side effect may be admitted unless the execution request is authorized relative to the current committed canonical state at gate-evaluation time.
+Under explicit model assumptions, that authorization decision is recomputable from canonical history.

 I1